andrea-prearo/andrea-prearo.github.io/_posts/2023-12-12-Handling-UI-state-with-ad-hoc-observable.md

 case failure(LoginError)
 ~~~

-We'll take a look at their purpose and determine:
-* whether we can get rid of a finite state altogether
-* how we can convert a finite state into a property
+We'll take a look at their purpose and determine how we can convert a finite state into a property that conveys the same information or whether we can get rid of a finite state altogether.

 `idle` is the initial finite state.
 We don't need to convert it since we'll be relying on ad hoc properties to represent the state of the login system as a whole.
-Similarly, we don't need to convert `validatingCredentials` since it served the only purpose to signal that the user started interacting with the login screen.
+Similarly, we don't need to convert `validatingCredentials` since its only purpose was to signal that the user started interacting with the login screen.

-Next, we want to convert `validCredentials` to a property that tells us whether the credentials entered by the user are valid.
-A simple `var hasValidCredentials: Bool` property should suffice.
+The `validCredentials` finite state tells us whether the credentials entered by the user are valid, so we should convert it to a property that conveys the same information: A `var hasValidCredentials: Bool` property should suffice.

 The purpose of `authenticating` was to signal that the app was trying to authenticate the user.
-We can achieve the same result using a `var isBusy: Bool` property.
+We can conveys the same information using a `var isBusy: Bool` property.

 Finally, we want to convert the finite states for success and error: `authenticated` and `failure(LoginError)`.
 We can easily convert them to: `var isAuthenticated: Bool` and `var error: LoginError?`.
-Of course, in order to behave properly, the state management code will need to enforce these properties to be mutually exclusive since having a successful authentication and an error at the same time would be likely incorrect.
+Of course, in order to behave properly, the state management code will need to enforce these properties to be mutually exclusive, since having a successful authentication and an error at the same time would be likely incorrect.

-To summarize, here are the properties that will take the place of the finite states:
+To summarize, here are the properties that will convey the same information of the finite states for the login system:

 ~~~ swift
 var hasValidCredentials: Bool